Soil & Water

 Check out our Ecological Verification page to see the scientific results of our practices.

-Sub-soiling (Keyline design)
+Subsoiling (Keyline design)

 The pictures say it all!
-These pictures were taken in 2012.
 We were in the middle of the worst drought on record for Medina County, Texas.
-In 2011 we recorded about 6 inches of rain on the ranch and about 8 inches in 2012.
-The first picture with me and my good friend and former intern Chris Niels sitting on the tractor in Spring of 2012.
-We pulled a single shank Bison sub-soiler with my grandfathers old Ford 5000 tractor.
+The first picture was taken in the spring of 2011 of me and my good friend and former intern Chris Niels sitting on the tractor.
 This pasture is located near our home on top of the hill and is unrecognizable today if compared to this picture.
+The land was overgrazed from cattle and the soil was lifeless on the surface.
 The soil was so hard and compact that we had to weigh the sub-soiler with tractor wheel weights and fill the tractor tires with water.
+We pulled the single shank Bison subsoiler with my grandfathers old Ford 5000 tractor.
+It barely got the job done!
 We ripped do a depth of about 29 inches.
-The picture to the right is in the Fall of 2012.
-It didn’t rain all summer and we had a few small rains early Fall.
+The picture in the right is in the fall of 2012.
+It didn’t rain all summer and we had a few small rains early fall.
 Look at where the grass grew!
-This initial experiment made me a believer.
+This initial experiment made me a believer in the efficacy of subsoiling.
+For a little context, our soil is a heavy clay-loam.
+When it rains and there is no vegetative cover, the soil moistens at the top, the wet clay expands and the water simply “sheds” off.
+The water is not captured where it falls and instead makes its way rapidly to the creek and before you know it ends up in the ocean.
+Subsoiling rips open the soil so that when rainfall events do occur it captures that water and allows it to infiltrate deep into the soil.
+Subsoiling also offers another major benefit, aeration.
+By allowing the soil to “breathe” we are creating habitat for soil life and conditions for plants to thrive.
+We now pull a double shank subsoiler with our John Deere 4055.
+It can cover a lot more ground in less time.

 Pasture Crops